tnebooks/12th-physics/content.en/docs/electrostatics/gauss-law-and-its-applications.md

 \Phi_{E} = \sum_{i=1}^{n} \vec{E}_{i}\cdot \Delta \vec{A}_{i} \quad (1.56)
 $$

 By taking the limit \(\Delta \vec{A}_i \to 0\) (for each area element), the summation becomes integration.
-Then the electric flux for the entire area \(A\) is
+Then the electric flux for the entire area \(A\) is given by

 $$
 \Phi_{E} = \int \vec{E}\cdot d\vec{A} \quad (1.57)
 $$

+From Equation (1.57), it is clear that the electric flux for a given surface depends on both the electric field pattern on the surface area and orientation of the surface with respect to the electric field.

 ### Electric flux for closed surfaces

-Suppose a closed surface is present in the region of the non-uniform electric field.
+In the previous section, the electric flux for any arbitrary curved surface is discussed.
+Suppose a closed surface is present in the region of the non-uniform electric field as shown in Figure 1.33 (a).

+![Figure 1.33 Electric flux over a closed surface](a31.png)

 The total electric flux over this closed surface is written as

-![Figure 1.33 Electric flux over a closed surface](a31.png)

 $$
 \Phi_{E} = \oint \bar{E}\cdot d\bar{A} \quad (1.58)